Nadal wins Australian Open for record 21st major title

 Djokovic was chasing the same record at the U.S. Open last year, and a calendar-year Grand Slam, when Medvedev beat him in straight sets in the final.

-Federer also had his chance at 21, but Djokovic stopped that when he saved match points before winning the 2019 Wimbledon final.
+Federer also had his chance at 21, but Djokovic stopped that after saving match points en route to winning the 2019 Wimbledon final.

-Medvedev now joins Andy Murray among those who’ve lost the final at the next major tournament after their career breakthrough at the highest level.

-It was just the fourth time Nadal has rallied from two sets down to win a best-of-five-set match, and the first since a fourth-round victory in 2007 at Wimbledon over Mikhail Youzhny.
+For Nadal, this was just the fourth time — and first since 2007 — he’s rallied from two sets down to win a best-of-five-set match.
+It’s the first time it has happened at the Australian Open final since 1965.

-He’s is the first Australian Open champion to come back to win after dropping the first two sets of the final since Roy Emerson in 1965.

-Medvedev continued his love-hate relationship with Australian crowds, following trouble in earlier victories over Nick Kyrgios and Stefanos Tsitsipas.
+Medvedev continued his love-hate relationship with Australian crowds.
 He stayed calm for the first two sets before complaining about the yelling and noise between first and second serves.

 After Nadal broke him in the third game of the fourth set, on a double-fault, Medvedev walked to the changeover giving an ironic thumbs-up to the crowd.

-There was an exchange of breaks but Nadal got the upper hand after a long game when he converted his seventh breakpoint with an angled backhand winner.
+There was an exchange of breaks but Nadal got the upper hand after a long game when he converted his seventh breakpoint.

 Medvedev urged chair umpire John Blom to shut the crowd up.